-- Does a full score of green bullets really mean your content is easy to read?
+- Does a full score of green bullets mean your content is easy to read?

 - Does Google even use Yoast SEO’s readability standards?

-- Is manipulating readability for a machine more important than resonating with real people?
+- Is manipulating the score more important than resonating with your human readers?

-In this post, we’ll examine 9 websites that failed one Yoast readability factor BUT still rank on the first page of Google SERP (search engine results page)!
+In this post, you’ll witness 10 real web page examples that get at least one red bullet… but rank on the first Google SERP (search engine results page)!

-Readability in the perspective of humans, search engines, and Yoast
+Readability for humans, search engines, and Yoast SEO

-Readability is a measure of how easy it is for a person to read and understand a piece of content.
-It takes into account both the complexity (e.g. use of jargon, choice of sentence structure) and presentation of the content (e.g. typography, layout).
+Readability measure how easy it is for a person to read and digest a piece of content.
+It considers both the complexity (e.g. use of jargon, choice of sentence structure) and presentation of the content (e.g. typography, layout).

-If a human reader takes too long to read your post — either because of badly-structured content or a cluttered design layout — your content is considered hard-to-read.
+If a person takes too long to read your post — either due to poorly-structured content or layout clutter — your content is deemed hard-to-read.

-Read my earlier post for the list of potential readability ranking signals used by Google.
+Read this for the list of potential readability ranking signals used by Google.

-Used by over 5 million WordPress websites, including businesses like yours, Yoast SEO is the top plugin for SEO.
-It includes an analysis panel (at the bottom of your WordPress post/page editor), which gives feedback about content readability and SEO focus keyword.
+Used by over 5 million websites, Yoast SEO is the top WordPress plugin for SEO.
+It adds an analysis panel to your post/page editor, with feedback about the content readability and SEO focus keyword.

-On the readability tab, Yoast rates your content with colour-coded bullet points and feedback — red reveals a serious problem; orange shows some room for improvement; green is good.
+On the readability tab, Yoast rates your content with colour-coded bullet points and suggestions — red indicates a serious problem; orange shows some room for improvement; green is good.

 Yoast oversimplifies readability best practices: